The artwork that you will be looking at today dates from between 1875 and 1894, and focuses geographically on London, England, and Paris, France.

-We'll be traveling today to London, England, and Paris, France.
-So as I just mentioned, "en plein air" literally means to be outside.
-And this is one of the big changes we see with respect to the painting process.
-Artists moved outside of the studio.
-And the possibility of this was due to the invention of collapsible metal paint tubes.
+As mentioned, “en plein air” literally means to be outside, and this is one of the major changes seen with respect to the painting process.
+Artists moved outside of the studio, and they could do this because of the invention of collapsible metal paint tubes.

 Pigments could be very expensive, and the possibility of wasting paint or mixing on site was more trouble than it was worth.
-The collapsible metal tube kept paint fresh.
-It was pre-mixed and ready for action, and ultra portable.
+The collapsible metal tube kept paint fresh—it was pre-mixed, ready for action, and ultraportable.

-This lack of restriction facilitated color experimentation and the ability to paint spontaneously.
+The ensuing lack of restriction facilitated color experimentation and the ability to paint spontaneously.
 During the 19th century, there was an overall increase in the amount of leisure time.
-And artists, like Renoir, used the advantages of painting en plein air to capture the moments.
+Artists such as Renoir used the advantages of painting “en plein air” to capture these spontaneous moments.

-In addition, the "Haussmannization" of Paris literally opened things up outdoors, as well as in the streets of Paris.
-And the subject of urbanism, or the lives and activities of people in an urban environment, was also another popular form of subject matter for Impressionist painters.
+Another contributing factor to this style of painting was the “Haussmannization” of Paris, which literally opened things up outdoors, including the streets of Paris.
+The subject of urbanism, or the lives and activities of people in an urban environment, was a very popular subject matter for Impressionist painters.

-So there are a number of very important and talented female Impressionist artists that come to attention during this period.
-Although women were becoming more and more prevalent in the artistic community, they still faced the restrictions of propriety that society placed on them.
-Restrictions that men didn't face.
-So as a result, their scope of subject matter was much more limited.
+There are a number of very important and talented female Impressionist artists that drew attention during this period.
+Although women were becoming more and more prevalent in the artistic community, they still faced the restrictions of propriety that society placed upon them, which men didn’t face.
+As a result, their scope of subject matter was much more limited.

-And a greater appreciation of Whistler's ability at contrasting the dark evening with the light and smoke from the exploding fireworks is evident.
-Now like Monet's series of Rouen Cathedral paintings, it's a painting whose charm comes from its ability to capture the beauty of a passing moment, and immortalizing and sharing an instance that may have otherwise simply faded away.
+Like Monet’s series of Rouen Cathedral paintings, this is a painting whose charm comes from its ability to capture the beauty of a passing moment—the immortalizing and sharing of an instance that may have otherwise simply faded away.

 Source: This work is adapted from Sophia author Ian McConnell.